-Concrete is a very hard and and very durable material.
-However, it is also brittle and the larger the piece the more likely it is to break or snap.
+Concrete is a very hard and durable material.
+However, it is also a brittle material, and the larger the size the more likely it is to break or crack.

-However, the steel rods will expand and contract with changes in temperature so the concrete is laid in slabs with expansion joints between them.
+On the other hand, steel bars expand and contract with temperature changes, for this reason, the concrete should be placed ideally on slabs with expansion joints between them.

-But what do you do if you want a concrete floor without expansion joints?
-How do you get the same strength without using rebar?
-The answer is Steel Fibre Reinforced Concrete (SFRC).
+But what if you want a concrete floor without expansion joints?
+How do you get the same strength without using steel bars?
+The answer is steel fibre reinforced concrete (SFRC).

 What is Steel Fibre Reinforced Concrete

-Usually the steel fibres are recycled from other industrial uses.
-One popular source of steel fibre are scrap car and truck tyres.
+Steel fibers are generally recycled from other industrial activities.
+A popular source of steel fibre is automobile and truck scrap tires.

-One draw back of SFRC is the likelihood of some fibres sticking out through the surface of the concrete.
-One solution for concrete floors is the addition of a “dry shake” treatment during curing.
+A disadvantage of SFRC is the probability that some fibers will protrude through the concrete surface.
+A solution to this is the addition of a “dry shake” treatment during the curing process.

-The dry shake is a granular mix of cement, ground aggregate, pigment and surface hardener which is spread across the surface of the new concrete during curing.
-The concrete is then power trowelled to produce a smooth surface.
+Dry shake is a granular mixture of cement, ground aggregate, pigment, and surface hardener that is spread across the surface of the new concrete whilst curing.
+The concrete is then leveled to create a smooth surface.

-- With Steel fibre reinforced concrete there is a significantly reduced risk of cracking.
+- Steel fiber reinforced concrete significantly reduces the risk of cracking.

-- The floor can be laid without expansion joints and, therefore, is more easily maintained and cleaned.
+- The floor can be laid without expansion joints and is, therefore, easier to maintain and clean.

-- The floor can up up to 50% thinner than conventional flooring meaning that SFRC is significantly cheaper.
+- The floor slabs can be up to 50% thinner than conventional slabs, which means that the SFRC is significantly cheaper.

-The first step is to cut off and steel fibres protruding through the surface of the concrete.
+The first step is to cut any steel fibers that are protruding through the concrete surface.

-Then we recommend the use of the BECOSAN® System.
-Here the the floor is ground to remove any micro roughness from the surface.
-The floor is then made resistant to wear through the addition of BECOSAN® Densifier.
-Finally, the floor is polished and treated with BECOSAN® Sealant to make it resistant to liquid spillage.
+Then we recommend using the BECOSAN® System.
+This system polishes the floor and removes any micro-roughness from the surface, increasing its resistance to wear by adding the BECOSAN® Densifier.
+Lastly, the floor is polished and treated with BECOSAN® Sealer to make it resistant to liquids.

-These are the steps of the BECOSAN@ system.
+These are the steps for the BECOSAN® system.

-There is no reason why Steel Fibre Reinforced Concrete cannot be made as attractive as any other concrete surface.
+There is no reason why steel fibre reinforced concrete can’t be made as attractive as any other concrete surface.